akomic/heroku-buildpack-ffmpegthumbnailer/README.md

     $ git push heroku master
     ...

-You can verify installing ffmpeg by following command.
+You can verify installation of ffmpegthumbnailer by issuing the following command.

     $ heroku run "ffmpegthumbnailer -version"